 Original language of petition: Bilingual

-We, the undersigned residents of Canada, draw the attention of the House of Commons to the following:
+We, the undersigned citizens and residents of Canada call upon the House of Commons in Parliament assembled:

 Only validated signatures are counted towards the total number of signatures.